-We implemented a three-layer caching architecture—provider-level prompt caching, exact-match response caching, and semantic similarity caching—for a client spending $47K/month on LLM API calls across customer support, document processing, and internal analytics.
-Prompt caching cut input token costs 40% by eliminating repeated system prompt and RAG context charges.
-Exact-match caching handled 22% of queries from cache with zero quality risk.
-Semantic similarity caching at a 0.93 threshold caught another 19% of queries that were paraphrased duplicates.
-Combined with model routing that sent classification tasks to smaller models, total API spend dropped to $11,800/month—a 75% reduction—with no measurable decline in response quality.
-The entire implementation took six weeks.
+A three-layer caching architecture, provider-level prompt caching, exact-match response caching, and semantic similarity caching, is the standard pattern for cutting LLM API spend on systems with repetitive query traffic.
+Prompt caching cuts input token costs 30-50% by eliminating repeated system prompt and RAG context charges.
+Exact-match caching typically handles 20-30% of queries from cache with zero quality risk.
+Semantic similarity caching at a 0.92-0.94 threshold catches another 15-25% of paraphrased-duplicate queries.
+Combined with model routing, total LLM spend on chatbot- and FAQ-heavy workloads routinely drops 70%+ with no measurable decline in response quality.
+Engineering investment is typically four to six weeks for the full three-layer build.

-The fix wasn't switching models, renegotiating contracts, or cutting features.
-It was recognizing that their system was paying full price to answer the same questions over and over.
-Within six weeks, a smart caching architecture reduced their monthly spend to $11,800—a 75% reduction—without touching response quality.
+The fix usually isn't switching models, renegotiating contracts, or cutting features.
+It's recognizing that the system is paying full price to answer the same questions repeatedly.
+A well-designed smart caching architecture can drive monthly spend down by 70% or more without touching response quality.

 At Particula Tech, we've built caching layers for AI systems across industries.
-This article walks through the exact three-layer strategy we used, the decisions that mattered, and the numbers behind each layer's contribution.
+This article walks through the exact three-layer strategy we use, the decisions that matter, and the numbers behind each layer's contribution.
 If your AI API costs are growing faster than your revenue, this is the playbook.

 Why Their AI API Costs Were Spiraling

-Before we could fix the problem, we needed to understand where the money was going.
-We instrumented their three services with request-level cost tracking for two weeks.
+Before fixing the problem, you need to understand where the money goes.
+Instrumenting the LLM-dependent services with request-level cost tracking for two weeks, the same metadata-tagging plus gateway pattern we walk through in our per-tenant LLM cost attribution guide.
+At their spend level, the gateway tier itself is a decision worth making deliberately, our AI gateway decision framework covers when LiteLLM is enough versus when Portkey or Kong starts to pay for itself.
 The data revealed a pattern we see in almost every AI application that wasn't designed with cost efficiency in mind.

 The document processing pipeline extracted structured data from invoices, contracts, and reports.
 Around 15% of documents were resubmissions or duplicates that had already been processed.
 Every resubmission triggered the same expensive extraction pipeline from scratch.